imoralescs/imoralescs.github.io/aws.md

 Path parameters is how to map method request parameters to the corresponding integration request parameters for an API Gateway.

-From API Gateway service screen in the AWS console, by selecting our API `compare-youself`, by selecting our resource `compare-youself`, we are going to create a child resource.
-Click on **Actions -> Create Resource**, then on resource name will named `type` and the resource path will be on curly brance `{type}`.
+From API Gateway service screen in the AWS console, by selecting our API `compare-youself`, then selecting our resource `compare-youself`, we are going to create a child resource, by clicking on **Actions -> Create Resource**, then on resource name will apply the name to `type` and the resource path will be on curly brance `{type}`.
 After this check on **Enable API Gateway CORS** and click on **Create Resource**.

-On this new variable resource we create a new **GET** method. **Actions -> Create Method**.
-Now let create our Lambda function to this new method:
+By selecting this new variable resource we are going create a new **GET** method, click **Actions -> Create Method**.
+Now let create our new Lambda function `cy-get-data` to attach to this new method:

 ```
 exports.handler = (event, context, callback) => {